 - Walk around downtown Chatham for some window shopping. http://capecodonline.com/shopping/shopping-guide-chatham-main-street/

 - Ride bikes on the Cape Cod Rail Trail.
-Trail starts in Wellfleet and goes to Dennis.
-We go from Wellfleet to Arnold’s, have Italian ices (good ice creams too) and then continue.
-Arnolds is also a fabulous place for sea food.
-Or park at Arnolds (in Eastham) and ride south on the CCRT past Namskaket creek and other beautiful and interesting places.
-Out door bathroom at Arnolds too. https://www.capecodbikeguide.com/railtrail.asp
+The trail starts in Wellfleet and goes to Dennis.
+We go from Wellfleet to Arnold’s, have Italian ices (good ice creams too), and then continue.
+Arnolds is also a fabulous place for seafood.
+Or park at Arnolds (in Eastham) and ride south on the CCRT past Namskaket Creek and other beautiful and interesting places.
+Outdoor bathroom at Arnolds, too. https://www.capecodbikeguide.com/railtrail.asp

 - Go on an amazing whale watch from Provincetown on the Dolphin Fleet.
 This is an amazing and different thing to do every year. https://whalewatch.com/

 - Go to Race Point and watch an amazing sunset.
 A MUST do for anyone on the Cape.
-See whales and dolphins off shore.
-Bring binocs and camera and flashlight. https://www.nps.gov/caco/planyourvisit/race-point-beach.htm
+See whales and dolphins offshore.
+Bring binoculars, and camera, and a flashlight. https://www.nps.gov/caco/planyourvisit/race-point-beach.htm

-- Go to Province Lands Visitor Center.
-Bring your binocs and walk up to the top deck and watch for whales breaching off shore. read the info at all points of the upper deck.
-Then go inside and watch a movie on the forming of the Cape.
-Check out the ranger led activities.
+- Go to the Province Lands Visitor Center.
+Bring your binoculars and walk up to the top deck and watch for whales breaching offshore.
+Read the info at all points of the upper deck.
+Then go inside and watch a movie on the formation of the Cape.
+Check out the ranger-led activities.
 We do this every year at least once. https://www.nps.gov/caco/planyourvisit/visitorcenters.htm

 - Ride the province lands bike trail. (very HILLY.
 Not for the weak biker.) https://www.capecodbikeguide.com/provincelands.asp

 - Take the Art’s Dune Tours.
-A off road sand tour.
-We do this every few years and it is always very interesting and you’ll be in places you didn’t know existed on the Cape. https://www.artsdunetours.com/
+An off-road sand tour.
+We do this every few years, and it is always very interesting, and you’ll be in places you didn’t know existed on the Cape. https://www.artsdunetours.com/

-- Drive down High Head road right before Pilgrim Lake.
-Park and walk to high head beach at low tide and see there seals up close.
-Bring camera.
+- Drive down High Head Road right before Pilgrim Lake.
+Park and walk to High Head Beach at low tide and see the seals up close.
+Bring a camera.
 A mile walk in soft sand.
 Not for the meek or out of shape.
 Bring bottled water or a drink. https://www.nps.gov/caco/learn/historyculture/pilgrim-heights-and-high-head-sites-north-truro.htm

-- Open google maps and search hiking Provincetown ma and enjoy.
-Be careful as the sand hiking is not for the meek or out of shape.
+- Open Google Maps and search hiking in Provincetown, MA, and enjoy.
+Be careful, as the sand hiking is not for the meek or out of shape.
 Always have plenty of fluids with you.

 - In North Truro, drive down Great Hollow Road and Great Hollow Beach at the end.
 Watch a beautiful sunset over cape cod bay, walk on the beach and enjoy the beauty around you. https://www.truro-ma.gov/beach-office/pages/great-hollow-beach